Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Types: Variable resistors

-These are types of resistor, whose value can be varied either continuously or in steps are called a variable resistor.
+These types of resistors whose value can be varied either continuously or in steps are called variable resistors.
+Based on the operation, these resistors are classified into the following types:

 i) Potentiometers (Pot):